tfrce/project-megaphone/README.md

 -->
 ```

-## What does the script do?

-We popup a notification on your website, depending on which style you chose.
-The script is only 1kb and served off the cdnjs.com network.

-By default
+## Script defaults

-* The script is date activated, and will come online on the 23rd and automatically shut off on the 28th
+* The script will run between the date that you add it to your site and 12pm on October 26th.
-* We only display the widget for people in 700km radius of Washington DC, based off their IP address
+* We only display the widget for people in 700km radius of Washington DC, based off their IP address.
-* A cookie is set with a 48 hour expiry
+* If a user clicks to close the banner, the banner will not be shown to them for another 48 hours.
-* We only display this to desktop computers, and anyone on mobile devices won't see it
+* We only display banners to desktop computers; mobile devices won't see it.

-_These can all be changed via custom configuration which you can find further down the page_

 ## Configuration